andymac-2/notepad/_javascript_closures/src/fizz_buzz.md

 //   def(value, (variableName: type) =>
 //
 // Notice the unbalanced parenthesis.
 Theoretically these should all start on their
-// own level of indentation, but that's crazy.s
+// own level of indentation, but that's crazy.

 // Primitives
 // These are all things we cannot do with only closures